lkrsova/lkrsova.github.io/_projects/2021-01-21-Wandering-in-the-dark-analysis.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tDQPScB3bYA?start=1337" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Fun fact from Google Trends

-In December 2019, Netflix released a long-awaited The Witcher series (showrunner: Lauren Schmidt Hissrich) with Henry Cavill portraying Geralt of Rivia.
+In December 2019, Netflix released a long-awaited The Witcher series with Henry Cavill portraying Geralt of Rivia.
 It caused such **a global hype that the sales of The Witcher 3: Wild Hunt went 554% up[^1] around the time of the TV show release**.
 As a consequence and illustration that people struggle with the same game levels even years after the original release, **Google showed that the searching for the Wandering in The Dark quest went up around the same time**.

 Coincidentally, the same spike showed up for *Wild at Heart* quest.
 It is not that much of a surprise since this quest is the first time players runs into a werewolf.
 Especially his quickly recharging health bar is a problem to overcome effectively, usually only with the knowledge found online.